Villa Savoye: Legacy

 The Villa Savoye was a very influential building of the 1930s, and imitations can be found all over the world.
 The building featured in two hugely influential books of the time: Hitchcock and Johnson's The International Style published in 1932, and F. R. S. Yorke's The Modern House published in 1934, as well as the second volume of Le Corbusier's own series The Complete Works.
 In his 1947 essay The Mathematics of the Ideal Villa, Colin Rowe compared the Villa Savoye to Palladio's Villa Rotunda.
+Alice T. Friedman said in 1998 that the Villa Savoye was one of a few 20th-century residences, along with the Farnsworth House and Fallingwater, which consistently captivated visitors despite being widely covered in the media.

 The freedom given to Le Corbusier by the Savoyes resulted in a house that was governed more by his five principles than by any requirements of the occupants.
 Nevertheless, it was the last time these five principles were expressed so fully, and the house marked the end of one phase of his design approach, as well as being the last in a series of buildings dominated by the colour white.

 Some general criticisms have been made with regard to Le Corbusier's five points of architecture, and these apply specifically to the Villa Savoye in terms of: